 The Solid Elastomer Molding Process

 Like other thermoset polymers, elastomeric polyurethane is molded into parts via the reaction injection molding (RIM) process.
 Two liquid components, isocyanate and polyol, are stored in large tanks and transported via high-pressure pumps.
-The components are mixed inside an impinging mixer, where the curing agent, typically sulfur, is added in order to solidify the elastomer via vulcanization.
+The components are mixed inside an impinging mixer, where the chemical reaction of the two, within a mold, cross-link to form an elastomeric solid material.

 As with all of our reaction injection molding parts, elastomeric parts utilize lightweight closed molds, usually constructed from aluminum.
 Heat and low pressure are applied during a short curing process of mere minutes.
-The elastomeric part emerges from the mold complete and ready for use.
-RomeoRIM also offers the unique opportunity of in-mold painting (IMP), in which the paint is applied directly to the part in the mold itself, eliminating the need for difficult and time-consuming post-mold painting.
+The elastomeric part emerges from the mold in a fully cured solid and ready for use.
+RomeoRIM also offers the unique opportunity of in-mold painting (IMP), in which the paint is applied directly to the mold surface, then it chemically bonds and transfers to the part within the molding cycle, eliminating the need for difficult and time-consuming post-mold painting.

-Elastomeric polyurethane is also an excellent candidate for reinforced reaction injection molding (RRIM), in which glass or carbon fibers are added to the liquid polymer to reinforce the completed parts.
+Elastomeric polyurethane is also an excellent candidate for reinforced reaction injection molding (RRIM), in which glass, mineral, or carbon fibers are added to the liquid polymer to reinforce the completed parts.
 RRIM parts are stronger and tougher without needing to sacrifice the resilient elastic qualities for which elastomers are famed.

 Benefits of Solid Elastomers

-Because of their elastic and viscous nature, elastomers produce the most resilient and damage-resistant of molded parts.
+Because of their elastic nature, elastomers produce the most resilient and damage-resistant molded parts.
 They are extremely resistant to a number of potentially deforming factors including heat, oils, chemicals, abrasion, impacts, extreme weather conditions, and natural wear and tear.